kantale/OpenBio.eu/docs/docs/index.md

 nextflow run workflow.nf
 ```

-# Public / Private Research Objects
-Tools/Data and Workflows can be either public or private.
-You can set this "visibility" option through the user interface upon creating or editing a Tool/Data or Workflow (ROs = Research Objects).
-The semantics of this private / public setting are:
-* Public ROs are visible to all users including anonymous users.
-* Private ROs are visible only to the users that created them.
-* A public Tool/Data cannot have a Private tool as a dependency.
-* A private Tool/Data cannot be a dependency to a public Tool/Data.
-* A private Tool/Data cannot take part in a public Workflow.
-* A private Workflow cannot take part in a public Workflow.
-* You can change the visibility status from public to private and vice versa as long as you are not violating the above restrictions.
-* Comments in private ROs are not accessible to users others than the creators of these ROs.

 # Executing a Workflow
 You can execute a Workflow directly from OpenBio.eu.
 To do that you need to install the "OpenBio Execution Environment" (OEE) to a computer of your own.
 That means that the actual execution happens to the computer that you have installed the OEE.
 The "OpenBio Execution Environment" is comprised by tree components:
 * A resource manager.
 This is a framework that monitors the resources (memory, CPU, hard disk, bandwidth) that are used by the OEE.
 We use [netdata](https://www.netdata.cloud/) for this purpose.
 * An execution manager.
 This is a framework that monitors the progress of the workflow.
 It provides a visual indication of which steps are currently running, it gives access to the logs and it allows you to pause/restart the workflow.
 Currently we are using [airflow](https://airflow.apache.org/) for this purpose, although we are planning to support multiple environments in the future (priorities are [nextflow](https://www.nextflow.io/) and [galaxy](https://galaxyproject.org/)).
 * The "OpenBio client".
 This is a client that uses [flask](https://flask.palletsprojects.com/en/1.1.x/).
 This client acts as the mediator between the OpenBio.eu website and the rest of the components.
-When you click the "RUN" button in OpenBio.eu, the site communicates with this client, the client aqcuires the workflow and submits it to airflow.
+When you click the "RUN" button in OpenBio.eu, the site communicates with this client, the client acquires the workflow and submits it to airflow.
 It also performs some secondary jobs like providing the resource manager and execution manager URLs to the server and deleting the workflows when requested.

 Both three components are installed in separate virtualized containers through [docker](https://www.docker.com/).
 This means:
 * The workflow that is executed **does not have access to any file in your system**.
 Even if malicious code is somehow injected in the workflow, it will not have access to files in your system and it will not be able to permanently make any changes.